dlsemwal/empoyee-crud-app-in-js-ajax/README.md

-# empoyee-crud-app-in-js
+# empoyee-crud-app-in-js-ajax
-A simple Javascript CRUD application
+A simple Javascript CRUD application using ajax